I beg to move,

 Thank you, Ms Buck.
 I was addressing the concern raised at the start that there are not enough high-quality school places, whereas we have been focused on creating more good school places, because that is a key part of our education reforms.
 However, I will adhere to your strictures, Ms Buck, and address the statutory duty to provide enough school places, which sits with local government.
 The Government provide basic need funding for every place that is needed based on the statistics supplied by the local authority.
 The local council of the hon.
 Member for Edmonton, the London Borough of Enfield, has been allocated £122.7 million to provide new school places between 2011 and 2021.

 For normal admissions rounds, parents can apply to the local authority in which they live for places at their preferred schools.
 Parents can express a preference for at least three schools.
 If a school is undersubscribed, any parent who applies must be offered a place.
 When oversubscribed, a school’s admissions authority must rank applications in order against its published over-subscription criteria.
 Parents then receive a single offer of a place at the highest preference school that is able to offer their child a place.
-If a local authority is unable to offer a place at any of the parents’ preferred schools, it will offer a place at a suitable school.
-The latest report from the offers of the schools adjudicator, published on Monday, states that we do have an admissions system that works effectively in those normal rounds, as I have said earlier.
+If a local authority is unable to offer a place at any of the parents’ preferred schools, it will offer a place at a Suitable School.
+The latest report from the Office of the Schools Adjudicator, published on Monday, states that we do have an admissions system that works effectively in those normal rounds, as I have said earlier.

 The latest preference data confirms that the admissions system is working well for most families.
 In 2019, 97.5% of applicants were offered one of their top three preferred primary schools and 93% of applicants were offered one of their top three preferred secondary schools.
 In the London Borough of Enfield, the hon.
 Lady’s local authority, 95.8% of applicants were offered one of their top three preferred primary schools and 85.5% were offered one of their top three preferred secondary schools in 2019.